 - Macaulay Duration of the portfolio > 4 years: Rating 6

-And how will the 3 values coming out of the assessment of 3 types of risk (detailed above) will be used together?
+And how will the 3 values coming out of the assessment of 3 types of risk (detailed above) be used together?

 The Risk value for the debt portfolio shall be a simple average of credit risk value, interest rate risk value and liquidity risk value.
 There is one exception to this formula though.
-If the liquidity risk value is higher than the average of credit risk value, liquidity risk value and interest rate risk value then the value of liquidity risk shall be considered as risk value of the debt portfolio.
+If the liquidity risk value is higher than the average of credit risk value, liquidity risk value and interest rate risk value then the value of liquidity risk shall be considered as the risk value of the debt portfolio.